a3cloud/a3cloud/README.md

 # Amarsoft

-Welcome to the official GitHub organization of **Amarsoft**!
+Welcome to the official GitHub organization of **Amarsoft Information Technology Co., Ltd.**!

-We are a leading provider of IT solutions for the financial sector, specializing in software development, business consulting, data services, and intelligent solutions tailored for the banking industry and beyond.
-Our mission is to empower financial institutions with innovative, reliable, and efficient technology.
+As the No.1 provider of loan and risk solutions in the Chinese market, Amarsoft empowers financial institutions globally with innovative IT solutions.
+We bring over two decades of deep industry expertise to the forefront of financial technology.
+Our team of nearly 4,000 professionals holds over 120 intellectual property rights, enabling us to support the management of over 10 trillion in financial assets .
+We specialize in delivering comprehensive solutions spanning software development, business consulting, data services, and intelligent applications tailored for the banking industry and beyond .

 🌐 **Website**: [www.amarsoft.com](https://www.amarsoft.com)
 📍 **Industry**: Financial IT
 🔍 **Focus**: Banking Software, Consulting, Data Solutions, Smart Services

 ## About Us

-At Amarsoft, we combine deep industry expertise with cutting-edge technology to deliver comprehensive solutions that address the evolving needs of the financial world.
-Our projects range from robust software platforms to advanced data analytics and AI-driven tools, all designed to enhance operational efficiency and decision-making for our clients.
+With a strong foundation built over the past 20 years, we have established long-term partnerships with numerous renowned clients, including 79 out of the top 100 banks in China .
+Our expertise extends beyond banking to serve over 100 insurance companies, trusts, and other financial institutions, as well as collaborations with over 100 non-banking financial institutions, including digital financial companies .
+Furthermore, our SaaS cloud platform supports over 2000 micro loan companies .

 ## Our Repositories
 This GitHub organization hosts a collection of projects, tools, and resources developed by Amarsoft.
 Explore our repositories to discover: